axiom-data-science/xml-validator/README.md

     echo command VXML !java -jar /usr/local/bin/xml-validator.jar % >> ~/.bashrc

-This will allow you to quickly validate XML files in vim as you edit them:
+This will allow you to quickly validate XML files in vim as you edit them (make sure you save the file first):

+    :w
     :VXML